 I’ve decided to call it Digital Empires.

-The platform will provide free resources, courses and tutorials you need to grow your online business.
+The platform will provide free and paid resources, courses and tutorials you need to grow your online business.

 The focus will definitely be on digital marketing, but it takes so much more than just digital marketing to grow your online business.